domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 30,000-foot view
 Above my pay grade
 Across the value chain
-Action items
+Action item
 Ad hoc
 Agenda
 Ahead of the eight ball
 As per
 ASAP
 At the end of the day
+Back to square one
-Back to square one/back to the drawing board
+Back to the drawing board
 Back-end
 Bandwidth
 Base case
 Baseline
-Bearish/bullish
+Bearish
 Become a research or science project
 Best bang for the buck
 Best, <<insert_name>>